 Background & Purpose

-The State-Local Partnership program provides general operating support and technical assistance for county-designated local arts agencies.
+The State-Local Partners (SLP) program provides general operating support and technical assistance for county-designated local arts agencies.
 The purpose of the program is to foster cultural development on the local level through a partnership between the State and the counties of California.
 The nature of this partnership includes funding, information exchange, cooperative activities, and leadership.
 The partnership enables individuals, organizations, and communities to create, present, and preserve the arts of all cultures to enrich the quality of life for all Californians.

 Eligible Request Amounts

-Applicant organizations can request up to $65,000
+Applicant organizations can request up to $75,000 for the one-year grant activity period.

 Application Links: